-Structured collaboration combines presence and unified collaboration with elements of Enterprise Content Management, Business Process Management, and task management into an integrated work process that coordinates multiple activities from multiple workers to produce the desired business outcome.
+Structured collaboration combines presence and unified collaboration with elements of enterprise content management (ECM), business process management (BPM), and task management into an integrated work process that coordinates multiple activities from multiple workers to produce the desired business outcome.

 The idea of structured collaboration is that people can simultaneously work and interact with others toward specific and measurable outcomes.
 Structured collaboration uses part technology and part process framework to arrive at business outcomes that often include new ideas and innovation.